windisch/ansible-role-cmd-utils/README.md

 ### tmux and ssh

-This role takes care that `ssh-agent` with your private key registred is loaded in all panes and windows of your tmux session.
+This role takes care that `ssh-agent` is registred with your private key in all panes and windows of your tmux session.

 ### tmux and vim